versioneye/ops_contrib/nginx/ansible/README.md

 ## Role nginx_ssl

-This changes are needed before this plyabook can be executed.

- 1. Configure the IP address of your Host (VersionEye server) in the [hosts](hosts) file.
+First of all configure the IP address of your Host (VersionEye server) in the [hosts](hosts) file.
+That is mandatory if you run the remote playbooks.
+If you execute Ansible on the VersionEye server you don't have to adjust the hosts file.
- 2. Configure the server name in the [nginx config](https://github.com/versioneye/ops_contrib/blob/master/nginx/ansible/roles/nginx_ssl/files/default.conf).
-In this file the server_name occurs at 2 places.

 This playbook assumes that you create your own self signed SSL certifaces like described in this [blog post](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) and the cert files are placed in this places: